SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 For some example code on on topics discussed here see the :ref:`example-02` script.

-The :class:`~pypet.trajectory.Trajectory` is the top-level or root container for all results and parameters (see :ref:`more-on-parameters`) of your numerical experiments.
+The :class:`~pypet.trajectory.Trajectory` is the container for all results and parameters (see :ref:`more-on-parameters`) of your numerical experiments.
 Throughout the documentation instantiated objects of the :class:`~pypet.trajectory.Trajectory` class are usually labeled `traj`.